 New York Assisted Living

-In New York, there are 498 Assisted Living Facilities.
+In New York there are 542 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 New York Assisted Living Facilities by City

 Map of New York Assisted Living Facilities

 Paying for Assisted Living in New YorkAssisted living care is often paid for privately by the resident, or by his or her family.
 However, costs can also be covered by a long-term care insurance plan or in some cases by Supplemental Security Income (SSI).
 Medicaid and Medicare will not cover assisted living costs in New York, but may be used to pay for other/additional medical services.